ChickenProp/chickenprop.github.com/drafts/how-tall-is-the-shard.md

 ### The exciting conclusion

 So...
 I'm not sure, really.
 I think my best guess is that it's 306 m tall according to some perfectly reasonable way to measure that, possibly the most reasonable.
 This is consistent with (i.e. lower than) the heights given by both OS and the aviation charts, and those are close enough that the difference might be caused by differing ideas of sea level.
+And it's the only number I remember seeing lower than those, other than the aviation charts.

 If this is right then it's about 3 m above sea level at the ground, which is close enough to the benchmark height that I can believe it.
 I don't think I believe the "16 m above sea level" value; even a combination of "confused about which street level we're measuring from" and "differing ideas of sea level" seems like it couldn't give that.
 I also don't think I believe the 4.7 m from the ground configuration table - that table suggests that before development, the ground there was within 5 cm of sea level, and in particular below the nearby Thames most or all of the time.
 Not inconceivable, but in context I doubt.

 This makes the aviation charts wrong about its tallness, which is my biggest sticking point here.
 But I'm not sure how reliable to expect them to be about that.
-Height seems far more relevant to their interests, and they could easily be using a ground-height measurement at some nearby point.
+Height seems far more relevant to their interests than tallness, and they could easily be using a ground-height measurement at some nearby point.

 I think the funniest way to resolve this for good, would be for someone to announce plans for a 307 m tall building with its base 4 m above sea level, and specifically claim it as taller than the Shard.
 The skyscraper fandom will presumably erupt into civil war, but when the dust settles we can hope they'll have uncovered the truth.